TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-disk-full-error.md

 # Orcas Postgres Server marked readonly As Server Storage Is Full

 <!--issueDescription-->
 During our investigation we determined that the database server was marked as read only.
-When a server is marked as read only all transactions that makes an attempt to write (Insert/Update/Delete) to the server is expected to fail.
+When a server is marked as read only all transactions that makes an attempt to write (Insert/Update/Delete) to the server are expected to fail.

 <!--/issueDescription-->